Skip to content

 batch_requests

-When enabled, AniList API requests are made in batches:
+When enabled, list API requests are made in batches before and after syncing.

 1. Prior to syncing, a batch of requests is created to retrieve all the entries that will be worked on.